Laconi

-Laconi, Làconi in Sardinian language, is a comune (municipality) in the Province of Oristano in the Italian region Sardinia, located about 70 km north of Cagliari and about 40 km east of Oristano.
+Laconi (Làconi) is a town and comune (municipality) in the Province of Oristano in the autonomous island region of Sardinia in Italy, located about 70 km north of Cagliari and about 40 km east of Oristano.
+It has 1,589 inhabitants.

-Laconi borders the following municipalities: Aritzo, Asuni, Gadoni, Genoni, Isili, Meana Sardo, Nuragus, Nurallao, Nureci, Samugheo, Senis, Villanova Tulo.
+Laconi borders the municipalities of Aritzo, Asuni, Gadoni, Genoni, Isili, Meana Sardo, Nuragus, Nurallao, Nureci, Samugheo, Senis, and Villanova Tulo.